Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 RED - Motor turned 90 degrees (Formbot 300X300 kit)

 PINK - This is the on off switch for the heated bed, it's not an invertor as one might think.
 In the Voron documentation this is called the AC BED CONTROL.
+To be specific this is a Solid State Relay (SSR).

 YELLOW - PSU, the powersupply.
 In the Voron documentation this is called the LRS-200-24 PSU.